Introduction

 Invest in our Common Home

-What is divestment, and why?
+What is divestment?

 In the context of the climate crisis, it is centered on pressuring companies to shift their financial instruments away from endeavors related to the extraction and use of fossil fuels, especially coal.